-During the financial year, to help businesses cope with the impact from COVID-19, the government introduced the Jobs Support Scheme ("JSS").
+(1) In the previous financial year, to help businesses cope with the impact from COVID-19, the government introduced the Jobs Support Scheme ("JSS").

 The JSS provides wage support to employers to help them retain their local employees (Singapore Citizens and Permanent Residents) during this period of economic uncertainty.
 JSS payouts are intended to offset local employees' wages and help protect their jobs.